-Chocolate Hazelnut Orange Potstickers are easy to make, requires less than 5 ingredients, and are reminiscent of the chocolate orange you find over the holidays.
+Chocolate Hazelnut Orange Potstickers are easy to make, require less than 5 ingredients, and are reminiscent of the chocolate orange you find over the holidays.
 These crispy hazelnut filled wontons are sprinkled with orange sugar and are a great dessert after your dinner or party treat to make for the holidays!

-The author, Lucinda Scala Quinn, shares “empty fridge” strategies that are budget friendly and creative!
+The author, Lucinda Scala Quinn, shares “empty fridge” strategies that are budget-friendly and creative!
 Giving the experienced and newbie cook tools they need to be successful in the kitchen resulting in a happy and satisfied family!

-Let me give you fair warning; these are super delicious!
+Let me give you a fair warning; these Chocolate Hazelnut Orange Potstickers are super delicious!
 One batch may not be enough depending on the appetite factor of your family.
 These stay crispy and are so easy to make that you can make a few batches of these for a party the day of, then bring them out that evening where they will still be crisp and delicious!

 Follow our sponsors on social media:

-- 1 tablespoon finely grated orange zest (from 1 orange)
+- 1 tablespoon orange zest

-- 1?2 cup sugar
+- 1/2 cup sugar

 - 16 wonton skins

 - 1 cup chocolate-hazelnut spread

 - 2 tablespoons unsalted butter

-- 1?4 cup water
+- 1/4 cup water

 - Combine the orange zest and sugar and set aside.
 Lay the wonton skins on a work surface and spoon 1 scant tablespoon of the chocolate-hazelnut spread onto each.
 Brush the edges with water and then fold the skins to form half-moons or triangles.
 Press the moistened edges together to seal.